magdalenabialon/Flower/README.md

 ## Flower Shop Code Challenge

-● Navigate to the root of the folder “cogent” and run “bundle install” to install any
+● Navigate to the root of the folder and run “bundle install” to install any

 dependencies.